 Consider adding some Spanish flair to your summer with our Barcelona Explorer program!
 Beaches, history and Catalan culture are all waiting for you in this Mediterranean city.
 Gaze in wonder at Gaudí’s avant-garde masterpiece, the Sagrada Familia Cathedral.
-Explore the whimsical Park Guell, relax on a pristine white sand beach and bike through the city to see some of the best sites.
+Explore the whimsical Park Guell, relax on a pristine white sand beach and take a bike tour through the city to see some of the best sites.
 We’ll also include plenty of time to shop and enjoy the city’s bustling nightlife.
-Extend your vacation and join us in Barcelona for an unforgettable summer!
+This program is perfect for any teen who doesn’t want the fun to end after their exciting summer in Europe!

 During this program, you will…